ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 * Thinga has a way of standing to indicate that she is rolling her eyes.
 This is a racial talent.

-## Enchanted Gems

-The se gems are legal targets of the Ritual of Enchantment and last until the end of the season.
-Each Ritual costs 1 oz black myrrh and 1 oz of white sandalwood which will cost 300 sp (sandalwood trees take around three decades to mature and are scarce).

-### Eye of the Snow Tiger

-This milky white stone is lenticular and about 1 cm wide.
-It has an amber stripe about 2 mms wide.
-Once set into a bezel, Enchanted and worn on the wrist, it adds 1 to MR and 2 to Def which stacks with any Amulet of Luck and reduces the count of the number of Amulets of Luck by 1.

-### Jade Disc

-This 1 cm wide, disc-shaped green jade, once set into a bezel, Enchanted and worn on the wrist, increases the wearer's Initiative by 8 and allows any Cast or Strike check vs the undead that ends in an 8 to be treated as ending with a 1 and any damage roll of 1 on a D10 becomes 8.

-### Jacinth Lozenge

-This 1 cm, lozenge-shaped dark blue jacinth, once set in a bezel, Enchanted and worn on the wrist, adds 2 to the wearer’s MD.
-This bonus only applies to the hand on the wrist where the gem is worn.
-If a shield is used on that hand, the gem reduces the MD penalty, only, but means that the shield is not destroyed unless it is cloven against two Specific Grievous injuries to preserve the wearer's armour.

 ## T-Rex Leather Armour

 Wgt